Massachusetts Tax Burden & State Budget

 ~32,800 people paying more than 2.46M people combined

-Top 5% share of MA income taxes
+Top 5% share of federal income tax paid by MA filers

 58.8%